pupba/LangChain-OpenTutorial/docs/13-LangChain-Expression-Language/04-Routing.md

 ### Basic Pipeline Creation

-In this section, we'll explore how to create fundamental pipelines using RunnableSequence.
+In this section, we'll explore how to create fundamental pipelines using ```RunnableSequence```.
 We'll start with a simple text generation pipeline and gradually build more complex functionality.

 **Understanding Basic Pipeline Structure**
 - Sequential Processing: How data flows through the pipeline